zachessesjohnson/MPCA/README.md

 > Measurement-error-corrected composite indices with uncertainty propagation.
 > Available as both an **R package** and a **Python package**.
-> Works with any panel or cross-sectional data — not restricted to countries.
+> Works with any panel or cross-sectional data.

 ---